-When starting out in Far Cry 6 you will get to choose your difficulty option.
-There are two to choose from: Action or Story Mode.
-In this guide we'll explain the difference between the two, and offer some advice on which one you should pick.
+In this guide, we explain the difference between the two, and offer some advice on which one you should pick.

-Read More: Far Cry 6 - How to Get the Wingsuit
+Read More: Far Cry 6: How to Save Your Game

-Action Mode Or Story Mode: What's the Difference?
+Action Mode and Story Mode: What's the Difference in Far Cry 6?

 You will have two main difficulty options to choose from when starting up Far Cry 6.
 The first is Action Mode.
-This is the recommended setting for most players, particularly those who are familiar with Far Cry games and others like it.
-You'll take a lot of damage from enemies, and will need to heal often.
+This is the recommended setting for most players, particularly those who are familiar with Far Cry games and other FPS games similar to it.
+You'll take a lot of damage from enemies, and will need to heal more often.

-Story Mode on the other hand prioritises story over the action.
+Story Mode, on the other hand, prioritises story over the action.
 You'll still take damage from enemies, but much less than in Action Mode.
-This mode is for those wanting to experience Far Cry 6, focusing on the story, without some of the challenge associated with combat.
-Enemies go down easier, do less damage, and you'll even get slight aim assist option to help you get through gunfights.
+This mode is for those wanting to experience Far Cry 6 and focus on the story without the challenges associated with combat.
+Enemies go down easier, deal less damage, and you'll even get a slight aim assist option to help you get take down Anton Castillo's soldiers.

-Don't worry about your first choice too much, as you can switch it up while playing.
-Just head into the pause menu, then Options.
-Select 'Gameplay', and then look for the difficulty option.
-You can switch from Action to Story and vice versa whenever you want.
+There's no need to worry about your first choice of difficulty too much, as you can switch it up while exploring Yara.
+To change difficulty, head to the pause menu, and select 'Options'.
+Then, select 'Gameplay' and look for the difficulty option.
+You can switch from Action Mode to Story Mode and vice versa whenever you want.

-So there you have it, that's how Action and Story Mode work in Far Cry 6.
-If you need any more help with the game, we recommend visiting our Fast Travel guide for tips on getting around Yara as fast as possible.
+There you have it!
+That's how Action Mode and Story Mode work in Far Cry 6.
+If you require any more help with the game, we recommend visiting our Fast Travel guide for tips on getting around Yara as quickly as possible.
 Once you're done there, check out our guides on how to rank up and how to acquire money quickly; you'll be able to take down Anton Castillo in no time.